diethardsteiner/diethardsteiner.github.io/_posts/2014-09-03-PDI-On-Mac-OS-X.md

 ## Text and icons too small on the Retina display

 That's an easy one: Just go to **Tools > Options ... > Look & Feel** and adjust the icon and font size.

+## Data Grid and other configuration options

+With the **Data Grid** step you will have to hit **Enter** once a value was entered, otherwise it will just disappear.
+Marcello Pontes also mentioned that you can use the **Tab** key instead as well.

+Nelson Sousa mentioned: "When you have a field active to edit, press enter before clicking anywhere else.
+If not you get one of those array out of bounds things.
+Ignore it, continue with spoon, save and restart. :)"